Who Is Madonna?

 Madonna's application to permanently adopt the boy was approved by Malawai's high court on May 28, 2008, the pop star's lawyer said.
 "It's a beautiful and positive judgment," Alan Chinula told reporters.
 "Finally the court has granted Madonna full adoption rights of the boy. ...
 It's all over, thank God."
 She decided to adopt from Malawai again, and in June 2009, after another legal battle, she was granted custody of Mercy James.

 In February 2017, Madonna announced she had adopted 4-year-old twins, Estere and Stelle, from Malawi, posting a photo with the girls on her Instagram account.

-In 2017 Madonna attempted to legally halt the auction of several of her personal items, then in the possession of ex-personal assistant Darlene Lutz.
-However, the singer had previously signed a release from "any and all" future claims against her former friend and employee, and as such a judge ruled that the disputed auction could continue the following year.
+In 2017, Madonna attempted to legally halt the auction of several of her personal items, then in the possession of ex-personal assistant Darlene Lutz.
+However, the singer had previously signed a release from "any and all" future claims against her former friend and employee, and as a result, a judge ruled that the disputed auction could continue the following year.

 In August 2018, Madonna sparked more headlines with her tribute to the recently deceased Aretha Franklin at the MTV Video Music Awards.
 After mentioning that Franklin "changed the course of my life," Madonna launched into a lengthy sidebar about her own early music career, setting off critics who wondered why she was using the tribute to talk about herself.